-Athletic training is a very rewarding and exciting profession which demands dedication and hard work without much public credit.
-As an Athletic Training Student, you will take part in the prevention, assessment, treatment, and rehabilitation of injuries in a variety of patients at various clinical settings.
+Athletic training is a very rewarding and exciting profession that demands dedication and hard work without much public credit.
+As an Athletic Training Student, you will take part in the prevention, assessment, treatment, and rehabilitation of injuries in a variety of patients in various clinical settings.
 We challenge you to learn as much as you can each day whether it be in a class or while are at a clinical assignment.
-In order for our program to operate efficiently, an ATS must work diligently, and assume all responsibilities that are delegated to them in a mature and responsible fashion.
-ATS's must work together and be part of a team.
-This is an important step in learning to function as part of an integral member of a health care team.
+For our program to operate efficiently, MATS must work diligently, and assume all responsibilities that are delegated to them in a mature and responsible fashion.
+MATS' must work together and be part of a team.
+This is an important step in learning to function as part of an integral member of a healthcare team.